by Peter B. Gemma

 Gemma: Single-issue political parties have a history of influence in elections and impacting on public policy.
 Ironically, the Prohibition Party is a good example.
 Also, New York’s Right to Life Party has proven its clout by cross-endorsing candidates.
 Do you believe the Legal Marijuana Now Party can already claim some successes?

 Vacek: I believe the average person is ready for legalization now.
 A hurdle today is the effort of learning civics in order to change the law.
+We already know that some states are more lenient towards than others.
+For example, Idaho marijuana laws will be completely different from laws in California so we need to convince the critics in each state to accept the changes.
 We know third parties are an important part of the way to do that.

 Gemma: Before we get into the specifics of decriminalization, I’d like to ask you about your positions on some other issues.
 You are on record as supporting an increase in funding for homeless shelters, spending more on housing assistance for welfare recipients, and federal funding of elections.
 Where would this money come from?